benjaminulmer/benjaminulmer.github.io/projects.md

 ---
 layout: articles
 title: Projects
-description: A list of projects Ben has worked on.
+description: A list of projects I have worked on.
 articles:
   data_source: site.projects
 ---